sarahdurks/readme-generator/README.md

 #### Demo

-See here:[Video of demo](https://drive.google.com/file/d/1sTV3Zur2HMWV9vv7-QBpPoEAdLOyWUlE/view?usp=sharing) or reference in the assets file.
+See here: [Video of demo](https://drive.google.com/file/d/1sTV3Zur2HMWV9vv7-QBpPoEAdLOyWUlE/view?usp=sharing) or reference in the assets file.

 #### User Story 📖

 > AS A developer
 > I WANT a README generator
 > SO THAT I can quickly create a professional README for a new project

 #### Acceptance Criteria ✅

 > GIVEN a command-line application that accepts user input
 > WHEN I am prompted for information about my application repository
 > THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions